top of page

 By taking part in this project, you will be contributing to real science and will help to conserve bee species across the UK.
 You will also be encouraging more pollinators to visit your garden, increasing its ecological value and productivity.
 You will become familiar with some of the lesser-known bees e.g. mason bees and leafcutters, and get to observe one of the key stages of their lifecycles - the laying of eggs and capping them safely in your hotel until they are ready to emerge in Spring!

-You will also be invited to a webinar detailing what you may see happening in your hotel and who you may see visiting!
+Register your hotel by July to receive an invite to a webinar detailing what you may see happening in your hotel and who you may see visiting!
 This webinar will be available to everyone, and The Big Bee Hotel Project Participants project participants will receive a 50% discount code to use when booking.